Frances Widdowson

-Frances Widdowson is a Canadian political scientist, who was an associate professor in the department of economics, justice and policy studies at Mount Royal University (MRU) from 2008 to 2021.
-She was fired from the university in December 2021 after an investigation into claims of harassment by Widdowson against a fellow faculty member were not substantiated.
-In July 2024, an arbitrator found that the firing was not justified.
+Frances Widdowson (born 1966) is a Canadian political scientist.
+She was an associate professor in the department of economics, justice and policy studies at Mount Royal University (MRU) from 2008 until her termination in 2021 after an investigation into claims of harassment by Widdowson against a faculty member.

+Widdowson is a skeptic of certain claims regarding the Canadian Indian residential school system.
+Specifically, she is skeptical that First Nations children are buried at the Kamloops Residential School.

 Education

 Widdowson received an Honours Bachelor of Arts and Master of Arts in political science from the University of Victoria, then a Doctor of Philosophy in political science from York University in 2008.